addyosmani/node-traceur/README.markdown

 This is the same thing as calling require('traceur') then requiring your file.

-DO NOT USE THIS FEATURE IN A PRODUCTION APP!

 `traceurc inputdir/ outputdir/`: this command takes a directory and finds every .js file in the directory and compiles it with traceur then writes it in the same dir format as input, to the output dir.

 A small runtime library is created at outputdir/node_modules/traceur-runtime.js that is auto loaded by all modules.

-You may need to add this to your package.json so npm wont ignore it...
+You may need to add this to your package.json so npm won't ignore it.
-(I hate that addition to npm :())

-USE THIS FEATURE TO DEPLOY/PUBLISH!
 ## License

 > The MIT License
 >
 >  Copyright (c) 2011 Daniel Ennis <aikar@aikar.co>